monarch-initiative/mondo/docs/editors-guide/revise-terms-in-mondo.md

 In Mondo, we don't want to delete superclasses, but rather exclude the superclasses using the excludedsubcClassOf annotation, in order to retain the provenance of that superclass assertion.

-1. Click on the parent class that you want to exlcude.
+1. Click on the parent class that you want to exclude.
 1. On a Mac, click command + U or go to Refactor -> Rename entity...
 1. Click box to Show full IRI
 1. Copy the IRIs